 The NPSFM requires regional councils and local authorities to protect freshwater ecosystems by managing:

-- discharge of contaminants: sediment, faeces, nutrients, litter and heavy metals
+- discharge of contaminants like sediment, faeces, nutrients, litter and heavy metals

 - water supply and allocation

 - land development.

 - maintain or improve the quality of freshwater within their region